Everest View Trek - 5 Days

 • Meals:Breakfast, Lunch, Dinner

-Weather permitting, you’ll take an early morning flight from Lukla to Kathmandu.
+You’ll take an early morning flight from Lukla to Kathmandu.
 It’s best to catch the first flights out as they are less prone to delays.
 After breakfast, head to the tiny Lukla airport, say goodbye to any remaining local staff, and board the plane.
-As the plane takes off from Lukla’s sloped runway, make sure to get a last glimpse of the Himalayan range out the window – sometimes you can spot Everest one more time in the distance as you ascend.
+As the plane takes off from Lukla’s sloped runway, make sure to get a last glimpse of the Himalayan range out the window.
 The flight is about 30 minutes, bringing you back to the hustle and bustle of Kathmandu by mid-morning.

 Back in Kathmandu, Mountain Eco Trails will transfer you from the airport to your hotel.
 Though the trek itself is over, we recommend scheduling at least one buffer day in Kathmandu after the trek before your international flight, if possible.
-This accounts for any potential flight delays from Lukla (which can happen due to weather).
 It also gives you a day to rest, do some city sightseeing, souvenir shopping, or enjoy a celebratory dinner in Thamel with your guide – you earned it!

 • Max Altitude:1400 meters